Liz has always loved camping; her dad was an avid outdoorsman who taught her many skills that are also adaptable to disaster preparedness

 If your research says you may encounter some rain, then a waterproof jacket is advisable. there are many types, from the bright yellow jacket, hood and overall pants favored by construction workers, to expensive Gore-Tex™ jackets from the outdoor supply store.

 You can always get a simple plastic poncho, as well.
 An advantage to a poncho, is that it drapes down far enough to let you sit down without getting your backside wet; you have a built-in seat cover.
-Just be sure that you get a standard poncho, and not one of those 'buy it on the fly' types from convenience stores; those are often ones that you can see through, and will tear very easily.
-Those, too, are usually available at military surplus stores.
+Just be sure that you get a standard poncho, and not one of those 'buy it on the fly' types from convenience stores; those are usually see- through, flimsy plastic film, and they will tear very easily.
+The good kind are usually available at military surplus stores.

 Be advised that in some areas, it does occasionally rain in the summer.
-This includes the New England states, and some areas of the mountains in California.
+This includes the New England states, and some areas in the mountains of California.
 On my solo trip to Calaveras Big Trees, which I mentioned in my article on the basics, it did rain a little.